ardunn/alexdunn.io/hugo/content/posts/ucbviz2019.md

 +++
-title = "The Website Hack Week: Cal DataViz Contest" description = "" date = "2019-11-01"
+title = "Hack Week: Winning the Cal DataViz Contest" description = "" date = "2019-11-01"
 heading= true
 +++

 #### CalGradData: Interactive Visualization of Cal Graduate Financial Data

 Recently the [UC Berkeley Graduate Assembly](https://ga.berkeley.edu) put out a call for a Data Visualization contest of UC Berkeley's graduate financial data.
 I think their motivation was to take the most boring data on the planet and transform it into an engaging and interesting form.
 Whether they succeeded or not, only time will tell.

-Well my friend (and fellow graduate student) [John Dagdelen](https://www.linkedin.com/in/johndagdelen/) and I decided to put our HTML, CSS, JS, and [Plotly Dash](https://plot.ly/dash/) skills to use in making an interactive website for this otherwise bone dry data. **The result is CalGradData, a website we built and deployed over the course of the week leading up to Halloween 2019.** Check it out here:
+Well my friend (and fellow graduate student) [John Dagdelen](https://jdagdelen.github.io) and I decided to put our HTML, CSS, JS, and [Plotly Dash](https://plot.ly/dash/) skills to use in making an interactive website for this otherwise bone dry data. **The result is CalGradData, a website we built and deployed over the course of the week leading up to Halloween 2019.** Check it out here:

 ## [calgraddata.herokuapp.com](https://calgraddata.herokuapp.com)